-You work hard so that you and your family get to enjoy the fruits of your labour.
-You spend about 35-40 years of your prime life at work, just so that you may earn enough to meet your goals.
+You spend about 35-40 years of your prime life on work, just so that you may earn enough to meet your goals.
 If you are putting in so much time and effort to earn the money, how come you spend so little time to ensure that it is properly deployed/ allocated so that you may meet your goals?

 Isn’t it an irony that we spend so much time to plan a holiday or a birthday party, but would not spend time to manage our own finances?

 Many find managing finances to be a exercise in drudgery.
 Some are plain uninterested in finances.
 If you are neglecting your finances because finance is such a bore or you would rather spend your time with your family than go over the brochures, balance the numbers and create a strategy to achieve future goals – you need to get professional help.

 But, you need to choose your advisors wisely as this can make or mar your future itself!
 You will find below some pointers towards how you could choose a financial planner/ adviser.
 Go through this carefully, before you make the choice.

 Be clear about what you want to get done.
 What are your goals?
 What do you expect the financial planner to do – is it only advice or are you expecting them to also implement the advice?
 What level of detailing and engagements you desire?
 Think about all these.
 Talk to others who have engaged financial advisors and firm up what you need.

 You may search online or identify someone through a reference.
 Or you may look up a directory and come up with a shortlist.
 Check if the advisors shortlisted have indicated that they would be able to provide the service you are looking for.